 Pursuing Innovation in Pavement Engineering Careers

 The U.S. Bureau of Labor Statistics reported that civil engineers earned a median salary of $88,570 in 2020 and projected 8% growth in positions through 2030.
-According to an Emsi Burning Glass analysis of job postings, cultivating skills in structural design and engineering calculations can lead to a salary premium.
+According to an Lightcast analysis of job postings, cultivating skills in structural design and engineering calculations can lead to a salary premium.